Abai Village: Tourism

-Besides the fishing industry, Abai Village survives on income from tourists who come to the area to visit the village as well as hike Seorak Mountain (설악산).
-Since 2000, the area has seen increased tourism due to the popularity of the Korean Drama Autumn in My Heart (가을동화) on KBS Many scenes featured the main character riding on the Gaetbae Boat (갯배), a floating raft of tires and wood pulled along a cable that served as the main way to get from the little island to downtown Sokcho until the recent completion of a bridge made driving a possibility.
+Besides the fishing industry, Abai Village survives on income from tourists who come to the area to visit the village as well as hike the mountain Seoraksan.
+Since 2000, the area has seen increased tourism due to the popularity of the Korean Drama Autumn in My Heart on KBS.
+Many scenes featured the main character riding on the Gaetbae Boat (갯배), a floating raft of tires and wood pulled along a cable that served as the main way to get from the little island to downtown Sokcho until the recent completion of a bridge made driving a possibility.

 The village also sees a fair number of tourists come through to try the famous Abai Sundae (아바이순대), which is a squid stuffed with a mixture of clear noodles, tofu, vegetables, and squid.
 Other popular dishes include the North Korean-style Naengmyeon (cold noodle dish).

 Tourists interested in historical artifacts of the village visit to Sokcho City Museum (속초시립박물관), which contains replicas of the original homes that were set up by the refugees.
 These early huts were mostly made of scrap wood and metal, newspapers, and cardboard.